What Are Normal Testosterone Levels By Age?

 How Often Should You Test Your Testosterone?

-Conventional medicine only tests your testosterone if you’re experiencing symptoms of low testosterone.
+Conventional medicine only tests your testosterone if you’re experiencing symptoms of lower testosterone levels.
 However, once you’re in your late 20s, you’ll want a baseline to compare against as you age, says McDevitt.

-Even if you don’t have any symptoms of low testosterone, it’s still good to test annually, she says.
+Even if you don’t have any symptoms of a testosterone deficiency, it’s still good to get a blood test annually, she says.
 If you are experiencing any symptoms as described above, you should definitely get your hormone levels checked.

-If you’re found to have low testosterone and are recommended a clinical course of treatment, commonly called testosterone replacement therapy, you’ll need to keep testing your testosterone levels during your treatment regimen.
+If you’re found to have low testosterone and are recommended a clinical course of treatment, commonly called testosterone replacement therapy (TRT), you’ll need to keep testing your testosterone levels during your treatment regimen.
 The frequency matters as there’s a time frame that your body needs to balance everything out.